-- Leverage BEAD and other available funding resources to remove barriers and foster a competitive and sustainable market for broadband service across Vermont. - Design and implement the BEAD grant program for reliable and resilient broadband infrastructure deployments that use scalable technologies appropriate to the local geography to expand high-speed broadband to (1) unserved locations lacking access to 25/3 Mbps broadband; (2) underserved locations lacking access to 100/20 Mbps broadband; and (3) connecting eligible community anchor institutions. - Assist subgrantees in securing funding from additional sources for broadband infrastructure deployments.
+Leverage BEAD and other available funding resources to remove barriers and foster a competitive and sustainable market for broadband service across Vermont.

+Design and implement the BEAD grant program for reliable and resilient broadband infrastructure deployments that use scalable technologies appropriate to the local geography to expand high-speed broadband to (1) unserved locations lacking access to 25/3 Mbps broadband; (2) underserved locations lacking access to 100/20 Mbps broadband; and (3) connecting eligible CAIs.

+Assist subgrantees in securing funding from additional sources for broadband infrastructure deployments.

-- ▶ 100/100 Mbps broadband or better available in 100 percent of currently unserved and underserved on-grid locations. - ▶ 100/20 Mbps broadband or better available in 100 percent of currently unserved and underserved off-grid locations. - One Gigabit per second (Gbps) symmetrical broadband available to 100 percent of CAIs.
+100/100 Mbps broadband or better available in 100 percent of currently unserved and underserved on-grid locations.

+100/20 Mbps broadband or better available in 100 percent of currently unserved and underserved off-grid locations.

+One Gbps symmetrical broadband available to 100 percent of CAIs.